norberttech/aceeditor-bundle/README.md

 ```

 If you're using [symfony/flex](https://symfony.com/doc/current/setup/flex.html) then the
-bundle will be automatically registered for you, otherwise otherwise you need to register
+bundle will be automatically registered for you, otherwise you need to register the
-the bundle yourself:
+bundle yourself:

 ```php
 // app/config/bundles.php